-1 Our Sir Thomas's memory should be cherished by defenders of the name and fame of Mary Queen of Scots, for he goes so far as to say that "ignorance, together with hypocrisie, usury, oppression, and iniquity, took root in these parts [Scotland], when uprightness, plain-dealing, and charity, with Astrea, took their flight with Queen Mary of Scotland into England."
+1 Our Sir Thomas's memory should be cherished by defenders of the name and fame of Mary Queen of Scots, for he goes so far as to say that "ignorance, together with hypocrisie, usury, oppression, and iniquity, took root in these parts [Scotland], when uprightness, plain-dealing, and charity, with Astrcea, took their flight with Queen Mary of Scotland into England."
 Probably few of her admirers would be so daring as to assert this, though many of them doubtless would be glad to hear the assertion made.

-while in his frequent allusions to struggles with pecuniary difficulties, as well as in his use of magniloquent language, he distinctly recalls Wilkins Micawber.
+2 We take the liberty of extracting these few sentences from the letter of a friend, who has taken great interest in the execution of this work ;-"Sir Thomas would have been an original character in while in his frequent allusions to struggles with pecuniary difficulties, as well as in his use of magniloquent language, he distinctly recalls Wilkins Micawber.
 A lively fancy, a strain of genuine erudition beneath his pedantry, and some sparks of insanity, are other elements in his fantastical character.
 Only a mind like his own could trace the maze of its windings and turnings, and fathom the depths of its eccentricity.
-In his thoughts "truth is constantly becoming interfused with fiction, possibility with certainty, and the hyperbolical extravagance of his style only keeps even pace with the prolific shootings of his imagination."
-1
+In his thoughts "truth is constantly becoming interfused with fiction, possibility with certainty, and the hyperbolical extravagance of his style only keeps even pace with the prolific shootings of his imagination."1

 It is perhaps expected that one should, in a measure, apologize for the eccentricities of Urquhart's character and literary style, by explaining that he was a humourist.
 But, unfortunately, humour is a quality in which Urquhart was lacking, unless we understand by the word mere fantastical quaintness of thought and speech.
-In one passage of his works he speaks with contempt of "shallow-brained humourists," and we should wrong his ghost by putting him among those whom he abhorred.
-Not a single trace of that subtle, graceful play of fancy and of feeling which enters into our conception of humour is to be found in his works.
-His readers may smile as they almost any surroundings-a kind of literary Quixote, with what may be called a 'parenthetical' genius, branching off at every comma into the fresh images furnished by a teeming imagination.
+In one passage of his works he speaks with contempt of "shallow-brained humourists,"2 and we should wrong his ghost by putting him among those whom he abhorred.
+Not a single trace of that subtle, graceful play of fancy and of feeling which enters into our conception of humour is to be found in his works.3 His readers may smile as they almost any surroundings-a kind of literary Quixote, with what may be called a 'parenthetical' genius, branching off at every comma into the fresh images furnished by a teeming imagination.
 He was more than a translator of Rabelais-he seems to have been a kind of Rabelais himself."